dieselfox1/fincommerce/docs/getting-started/tools-for-low-code-development.md

 3. Divi Builder
 4. WPBakery Page Builder

-Choose a page builder that fits your needs and budget, then install and activate it on your WordPress website.
+Choose a page builder that fits your needs and budget, then install and activate it on your finpress website.
 These page builders typically offer a library of pre-built components that you can use to create a fully functional FinCommerce store without writing custom code.

 ## Step 3 - Utilizing pre-built components and templates